sendgrid/docs/content/docs/for-developers/tracking-events/google-amp-for-email.md

 <call-out>

-Google requires all links to use HTTPS, which will require you to enable [SSL tracking]({{root_url}}ui/analytics-and-reporting/click-tracking-ssl/) on your SendGrid account in order to track opens.
+Google requires all images to use HTTPS, which will require you to enable [SSL tracking]({{root_url}}ui/analytics-and-reporting/click-tracking-ssl/) on your SendGrid account in order to track opens.

 </call-out>